Home

 Alice®

-AI-driven hyper-personalized media delivery.
-Alice® draws from a curated Body of Knowledge to create unique experiences for every visitor — adapting language, depth, age-appropriateness, and delivery style in real time.
+AI-based personalized content delivery.
+Alice® draws from a venue-controlled Body of Knowledge to adapt language, depth, age-appropriateness, and narrative style for each visitor.
 Supports 100+ languages.
 Patented.

 Explore →